Lombiq/GitHub-Actions/Docs/Workflows/AzureHosting.md

 ## Reset Azure Environment workflow

 This workflow resets an Azure Environment, by replacing the Orchard Core Media Library and the Database with the ones from a given source slot.
-Requires [the repository to have an environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) with a name that matches the `destination-slot-name` parameter.
-Optionally, [release annotations](https://learn.microsoft.com/en-us/azure/azure-monitor/app/annotations) can be added to the corresponding Azure Application Insights resource.
 Example _reset-azure-environment.yml_:

 ```yaml
 name: Reset Azure Environment